Best Things to Do in Colorado With Kids (Rafting, Zip Lining & Hiking)

 The Colorado Rockies are full of scenic roads that pass through forests, mountain passes and small towns.
 These drives make it easy for families to enjoy the landscape while stopping frequently for short walks or viewpoints.

 For families travelling with children, these scenic drives break up longer journeys and help keep road trips interesting.
-Our guide Exploring the Colorado Rockies with Kids: What Families Should Know explains how to plan a trip through the region.

 Hiking Family-Friendly Trails